-Welcome back to another episode of Bad Decisions with Jim Banks.
-Today, we've got a fantastic guest joining us—Lisa Raehsler.
-As a seasoned digital marketing expert, Lisa brings years of experience navigating the challenges of various industries, from B2B to e-commerce.
-In this episode, Jim and Lisa dive deep into the complexities and evolving landscape of digital advertising, sharing insights on client screening, the impact of AI in marketing, and the shifts in professional dynamics post-pandemic.
+Jim and Lisa dive deep into the complexities and evolving landscape of digital advertising, particularly Google Ads, sharing insights on client screening, the impact of AI in marketing, and the shifts in professional dynamics in a post-pandemic world.

 I have one small favour to ask, as you listen to the episode would you please follow the show on whichever platform you prefer to listen to podcasts on.